Young0222/GZL/README.md

-# Supplemental material of'Fast Unsupervised Graph Embedding via Graph Zoom Learning' (submitted to VLDB)
+# Supplemental material of 'Fast Unsupervised Graph Embedding via Graph Zoom Learning' (submitted to VLDB)

-## Reproducibe our experimental results on Cora.
+## Reproduce our experimental results on Cora.
 1. Install: pip install -m requirement.txt

 2. Running GZL model: cd GZL; python train_gzl.py --dataset Cora --coarsening_ratio 0.1

 Note that due to the limitation of upload size, we only provide an example dataset Cora with a zoom-out rate of 0.1.
-We will provide more experimental codes and datsets later.
+We will provide more experimental codes and datasets later.

 The codes of baselines are in the folders of baseline(contrastive) and baseline(deepwalk+node2vec).